The AP Interview: New Pakistani FM seeks better ties with US - NewsBreak

 Bhutto Zardari co-chairs one of the two largest parties in Pakistan’s disparate governing coalition, which spans the political spectrum from the left to the radically religious.
 The coalition removed Khan in a no-confidence vote on April 10.
 Shahbaz Sharif, the leader of the other major party, replaced Khan as prime minister.

-U.S.-Pakistani ties deteriorated under Khan, who as prime minister tapped into anti-American sentiment in Pakistan that has spread ever since the 9/11 terror attacks by al-Qaida, and the U.S. war on terror.
-The 2011 American raid that killed al-Qaida leader Osama bin Laden in Pakistan angered many hardliners in the country.
+U.S.-Pakistani ties deteriorated under Khan, who as prime minister tapped into anti-American sentiment in Pakistan that has spread ever since the 9/11 terrorist attacks by al-Qaida, and the U.S. war on terror.
+The 2011 American raid that killed al-Qaida leader Osama bin Laden in Pakistan angered many hard-liners in the country.

 Khan accused the Biden administration of colluding with the opposition to oust him, a claim the administration denies.

 Afghanistan also raised mistrust between the two countries.
-Washington felt Islamabad did too little to help ensure peace as the U.S. and NATO carried out their troop withdrawal from Afghanistan; Pakistan insists it did all it could to broker peace and blamed the abrupt U.S. pullout.
-After the American withdrawal, the Taliban overran Kabul in August and seized power.
+Washington felt Islamabad did too little to help ensure peace as the U.S. and NATO withdrew their troops from Afghanistan; Pakistan insists it did all it could to broker peace and blamed the abrupt U.S. pullout.
+During the final weeks of the American withdrawal, the Taliban overran Kabul in mid-August and seized power.

 Bhutto Zardari said the Pakistan-U.S. relationship in the past had been “too colored by the events in Afghanistan, of the geopolitical considerations, and it’s time for us to move beyond that to engage in a far broader, deeper and more meaningful relationship.”

-Under Khan, Pakistan pushed hard for the world to engage with the Taliban after they took power in Afghanistan, and Bhutto Zardari said his country continues to do so.
+Under Khan, Pakistan pushed hard for the world to engage with Afghanistan’s new Taliban rulers, and Bhutto Zardari said his country continues to do so.

 “Regardless of what we feel about the regime in Afghanistan,” the world can’t abandon the Afghan people and must immediately address the country’s humanitarian crisis and crumbling economy, he said.
 A total collapse of the Afghan economy would be a disaster for Afghans, Pakistan and the international community, he said, expressing concern that many Afghans would flee the country.